-"peculiarity in the human structure;" but in an embryo, about an inch in length, Prof. Wyman is found "that the great toe was shorter than the others, and, "instead of being parallel to them, projected at an "angle from the side of the foot, thus corresponding with the permanent condition of this part in the "quadrumana."
-I will conclude with a quotation from Huxley," who after asking, does man originate in a different way from a dog, bird, frog or fish? says, "the "reply is not doubtful for a moment; without question, "the mode of origin and the early stages of the development of man are identical with those of the animals "immediately below him in the scale: without a doubt "in these respects, he is far nearer to apes, than the apes "are to the dog."
+tion of this part in the quadrumana."
+I will conclude with a quotation from Huxley," who, after asking, does man originate in a different way from a dog, bird, frog, or fish? says, "the reply is not doubtful for a moment; without question, the mode of origin and the early stages of the development of man are identical with those of the animals immediately below him in the scale; without a doubt in these respects, he is far nearer to apes, than the apes are to the dog."

-Rudiments.-This subject, though not intrinsically more important than the two last, will for several reasons be here treated with more fullness.
-Not one of the higher animals can be named which does not bear some part in a rudimentary condition; and man forms no exception to the rule.
+Rudiments.-This subject, though not intrinsically more important than the last two, will for several reasons be here treated with more fulness.18 Not one of the higher animals can be named which does not bear some part in a rudimentary condition; and man forms no exception to the rule.
 Rudimentary organs must be distinguished from those that are nascent; though in some cases the distinction is not easy.
-The former are either absolutely useless, such as the manume of male quadrupeds, or the incisor teeth of ruminants which never cut through the gums; or they are of such slight service to their present possessors, that we cannot suppose that they were developed under the conditions suppose that they were developed under the conditions is I had written a rough copy of this chapter before reading a valuable paper, "Castatier ruineentall in ordine all' origine del uono" (\Anumario della Soc. at Nat., Modens, 1867), 8 1), by G. Canestrini, to which paper I am considerably indebted.
-Hischel has given admirable discussions on this whole subject, under the tilte of Dysteleology, in his "Generelle Morphologie" and 'Schöpfungsgeschichte.'
-VOI.
-7.
+The former are either absolutely useless, such as the mammæ of male quadrupeds, or the incisor teeth of ruminants which never cut through the gums; or they are of such slight service to their present possessors, that we cannot suppose that they were developed under the conditions which now exist.
+Organs in this latter state are not strictly rudimentary, but they are tending in this direction.
+Nascent organs, on the other hand, though not fully developed, are of high service to their possessors, and are capable of further development.
+Rudimentary organs are eminently variable; and this is partly intelligible, as they are useless or nearly useless, and consequently are no longer subjected to natural selection.
+They often become wholly suppressed.
+When this occurs, they are nevertheless liable to occasional reappearance through reversion; and this is a circumstance well worthy of attention.